 It is not necessary to bring someone with you.
-However, some people find it reassuring to have another person with them.
+However, you might find it helps to have someone with you.
+They can wait with you beforehand, and join you for a drink and a biscuit afterwards.

 Are there any risks?